babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 This has been implemented in [dnn_tensorflow.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/dnn_tensorflow.ipynb).
 The validation error came out to be around 1.15.

 ## Final Conclusion
-To conclude, the major breakthrough in this project came when we  enlarged the dataset to include all corresponding shop_id,item_id combinations for any particular month.
-Once the dataset was enlarged, a gradient boosting model with appropriate features trained over this dataset produced the best result (with a test set error of approximately 0.973).
+To conclude, the major breakthrough in this project, was not any particular modeling technique, but rather the enlargement of dataset to include more shop_id, item_id combinations.
+Once the dataset was enlarged in this manner, a gradient boosting model with appropriate features trained over the same produced the best results with a validation error of 0.917 and a test set error of approximately 0.973.